openid/sharedsignals/openid-caep-interoperability-profile-1_0.md

 Credential Change
 : A SSF Transmitter or Receiver is able to respectively generate or respond to the CAEP credential-change event

+## Notational Conventions

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

 # Common Requirements {#common-requirements}
 The following requirements are common across all use-cases defined in this document.